session about to expire in few minutes

 Narcissus is a native of the Mediterranean and brought over to Asia where it became widely cultivated in China.
 After that, it made its way into Europe and eventually North America.
 Today, it is mainly grown in Holland, Great Britain, and The Channel Isles.

 If you need help choosing the perfect birthday flowers in Greensboro, we'd be delighted to assist.
-Bouquet Boutique by Send Your Love Florist & Gifts are proudly credentialed by the North Carolina Certified Professional Floral Designers association.
+Bouquet Boutique is proudly credentialed by the North Carolina Certified Professional Floral Designers association.
 When you're ready to place your order for birthday bouquets or flowers for any occasion, please call 336-632-9559